Guidelines for Retiring Faculty On Donating Materials to the University Libraries

 For departmental staff members mediating donations of papers and files of deceased faculty members

 An archivist needs to speak directly with the donor/ family member.
 Please either refer the donor directly to the University Archivist or obtain a valid phone number for the donor.
-The Special Collections Department will create a Deed of Gift to be signed by the donor as part of the acquisition process.
+The Special Collections division will create a Deed of Gift to be signed by the donor as part of the acquisition process.

 Amy Allen, University Archivist